mattrude/time.mattrude.com/README.md

     */5 * * * * /var/www/time.mattrude.com/scripts/do-xntp > /dev/null 2&>1

 After adding the cron job, you may add your NTP Servers.
-To add your NTP servers, start by going into the scripts directory.
+To add your NTP servers, start by going into the **scripts** directory.
 Once in the scripts directory, run the `do-newntpstat` followed by the name of the computer, similar to below.

     ./do-newntpstat time.example.com

 ### Rebuilding CSS ###

 To Rebuild the css file, first download and install the [YUI Compressor](https://github.com/yui/yuicompressor), then run:

     java -jar yuicompressor.jar style.dev.css > style.css

+## License ##

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.